 When HW virtualization is implemented and enabled, these incompatibilities can be hidden by the hypervisor.

-The LEON5 processor core is available as part of a subsystem that also contains system peripherals.
-The subsystem today only allows one primary configuration (LEON5-standard) that provides the superscalar LEON5 processor core.
-To support resource constrained targets, the subsystem will in a future release also support reduced variant (LEON5-small configuration).
-The configurations enforced by the subsystem are the ones recommended by Cobham Gaisler since they are covered by regression tests.
-Software toolchains provided by Cobham Gaisler are developed and built considering the same configurations.
-It is also possible to tailor additional configuration settings to create custom processor configurations by editing the VHDL generic (configuration parameter) assignments in the subsystem.
+The LEON5 processor core is available as part of subsystems that also contain system peripherals.
+The subsystems can be used to select the processor configurations listed in the table below.
+The listed configurations are the ones recommended by us since they are covered by regression tests.
+Software toolchains provided by us are developed and built considering the same configurations.
+It is possible to tailor additional configuration settings to create custom processor configurations by editing the VHDL generic (configuration parameter) assignments in the subsystem.

-LEON5 is part of Cobham Gaisler's GRLIB IP Library from version 2020.2.
+LEON5 is part of our GRLIB IP Library from version 2020.2.
 Pre-built bitstreams for FPGA development kits are also available.
 The table below shows milestones for the planned future extensions to the LEON5.
 Please note that the milestone features and dates are tentative.

 |v0||First public bitstream release.
 Available as LEON-XCKU example design.||2019-Dec|